 Nicholson has what she describes as a love-hate relationship with the pasta bike, but the trick to making friends with this funny-looking gadget is to not think of it as a cutter but as a scorer.
 It’s not going to cut through every line, consistently and firmly because it has so many moving parts.
 But it’s a handy tool for “anything that needs essentially, like, fairly precise squares or rectangles — like garganelli or cannelloni — or really anytime you want to cut a lot of something quickly.”
 Just remember to go over the scored lines with your nice, smooth rolling cutter.

-Another must-have tool for making fresh pasta is a bench scraper, for dividing dough evenly and even helping to mix ingredients, and Nicholson’s absolutely favorite one is the Campbell’s dough knife.
+Another must-have tool is a bench scraper, for dividing dough evenly and even helping to mix ingredients, and Nicholson’s absolutely favorite one is the Campbell’s dough knife.
 It is hand-forged by a man in the United Kingdom, and Nicholson describes it as nonstick and “virtually indestructible.”
 However, you must also order it from this man’s Instagram account.
 A more readily available option that we like is OXO’s stainless-steel scraper, which isn’t hand-forged but is reliably sturdy, especially for the occasional pasta-maker.

 Stainless-steel round cutter set

-These stainless-steel round cutters are great if you’re making tortellini or cappelletti — pasta shapes that start with circular pieces of dough that are then shaped — but they’re also nice to keep in the kitchen, more generally.
+These stainless-steel round cutters are great if you’re making tortellini or cappelletti — pasta shapes that start with circular pieces of dough and are then shaped — but they’re also nice to keep in the kitchen, more generally.
 “You can use them for everything: biscuits and cookies and pasta and making funny Halloween shapes of things for my kids; they come in very handy.
 I think, just in general, having a set of nesting circular cutters comes in very handy,” says Nicholson.

 Once your pasta is cut and shaped, you need a place to store it or let it dry out a bit, especially if you’re not eating it all at once.
 And the easiest way to do this is to lay out your pasta on a sheet pan.
 Nicholson recommends getting full-size sheet pans if you can because “you have more pasta-drying power with that.”
 But if space is a constraint, or you want something a little more versatile, get a half-pan.
 And though you don’t need them to be super durable, since you’re just laying out pasta on them and letting them dry, she recommends keeping a set just for pasta so that the pans don’t warp from the heat of the oven.